deepesdl/deepesdl-doc/docs/data/index.md

 # Data

-DeepESDL provides access to a broad range of Earth observation datasets through a unified, analysis-ready data cube framework.
+DeepESDL provides access to a broad range of Earth System datasets through a unified, analysis-ready data cube framework.
 Whether you're working on climate research, land use monitoring, or marine studies, DeepESDL helps you access, integrate, and analyze diverse data sources—without the need for heavy local storage or complex preprocessing.